laravel/docs/views.md

 Since this view is stored at `resources/views/greeting.php`, we may return it using the global `view` helper function like so:

     Route::get('/', function () {
         return view('greeting', ['name' => 'James']);
     });

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `resources/views` directory.
 The second argument passed to helper is an array of data that should be made available to the view.
-In this case, we are passing the `name` variable, which is displayed in the view by simply executing `echo` on the variable.
+In this case, we are passing the `name` variable, which is displayed in the view by executing `echo` on the variable.

 Of course, views may also be nested within sub-directories of the `resources/views` directory.
 "Dot" notation may be used to reference nested views.
 For example, if your view is stored at `resources/views/admin/profile.php`, you may reference it like so: